Last updated: May 2026

 • Goods remain in country of origin until customers place orders

-• Duties are paid only when a unit sells, not months earlier
+• Duties apply only when a unit sells, not months earlier

 • No duties on unsold units

-• Sell-through improves because inventory can be produced and sold in the same week
+• Sell-through improves because brands can produce and sell inventory in the same week

 • No warehouses, no carrying cost, no capital lockup

-This is tax deferment in action: duty payment finally aligns with revenue.
+This is tariff deferment in action: duty payment finally aligns with revenue.

 Duty timing will outperform rate optimization when: